 When Cathie Ryan gave a concert there, she asked her audience to sing with her on the song So Here’s to You, a song of leavetaking and hope for reunion.
 She told of an idea she’d learned while traveling in the southwestern part of the United States.
 “The Native American people there have the belief that when you sing in a place, you leave your echo there,” she said. “ So you all have left an echo here tonight.
 Thank you.”

 An echo, perhaps, of peace.
 There is another mural along The Falls Road not far from An Chultúrlann, this one a painting of a man playing a fiddle, and his grandchildren listening.
-The words on this wall say ceol gan teorainn.
+The words on this wall say, in Irish, Ceol gan teorainn.
 Music without borders.

 Photographs by Eric Jones and Kerry Dexter.